- Asia & the Pacific Policy Studies

 In 2012, the Mitchell Oration lecture series was created with support from the Harold Mitchell Foundation to provide a new forum at which the most pressing development issues can be addressed by the best minds and most influential practitioners of our time.

 The series was launched by Timor Leste’s former Finance Minister, Ms Emilia Pires in 2012.
 Subsequent lectures have been given in 2013 by Jim Adams, Former Vice President for East Asia and the Pacific, World Bank; in 2015 by Dr Mari Elka Pangestu, Professor of International Economics at the University of Indonesia and Former Minister of Tourism and Creative Economy, Indonesian Government; in 2016 by Dr Mark Dybul, Executive Director of the Global Fund to Fight AIDS, Tuberculosis and Malaria; in 2017 by Dr Ngozi Okonjo-Iweala, Board Chair of GAVI, the Vaccine Alliance; and in 2018 by Professor Sir Richard Feachem, Director of the Global Health Group at the University of California San Francisco Institute for Global Health Sciences.
+In 2019, two lectures were held: the first at the 2019 Australasian Aid Conference by Dr Donald Kaburuka, former President of the African Development Bank and Rwanda’s Minister of Finance and Economic Planning, and the second by Dr Natalia Kanem, Executive Director of the United Nations Population Fund (UNFPA).

 The full series of lectures can be accessed in the tabs below.

-2019 Mitchell Oration — Unfinished business: the pursuit of rights and choices for all
+Unfinished business: the pursuit of rights and choices for all

 Thursday 12 September 2019